 Finally, jot down details about each day of your period.
 Take note of the amount and color of your flow, plus any other symptoms such as tender breasts, backache, headaches, mood swings, high sex drive, and low energy.
 Tracking symptoms throughout the rest of your cycle will eventually allow you to find patterns that will help you project ovulation, pre-menstrual syndrome, and, of course, your period.

 Period app developers brag about proprietary algorithms that promise to provide accuracy in all things fertility.
 The truth is that most of these apps use glorified versions of the calendar method, where machines try to learn from the data of millions of users to refine your results.

-The problem is that when it comes to your period, the only data that matters is yours—the period of people in Asia, Europe, the next state, or even the house around the corner from yours, doesn’t say much about when your next period will come.
+The problem is that when it comes to your period, the only data that matters is yours—the periods of people in Asia, Europe, the next state, or even the house around the corner from yours, don’t say much about when your next period will come.

 [Related: How to make your period more eco-friendly]

 This is why it’s important to spend at least five months gathering as much data about your menstrual cycle as possible before you can make any projections.
 The results will only be as good as the data you collect, so the more details you write down, the better.